 Grass-roots Promotion and Outreach

 I invited our contributors and subscribers to become members, and created an Artist Resource Member badge for them to display on their websites and printed promotional materials.
 I also built reciprocal interest by offering to exchange partner membership badges with every arts organization, gallery, and resource I could reach.
 We listed their events and services in exchange for listing Artist Resource on their site.
+We heavily promoted the huge San Francisco Open Studios, as well as East Bay Open Studios, and Emeryville's ArtWalk, and listed all of our member artists who participated.

 In response to hundreds of submissions and queries, we expanded our content to include the San Francisco Bay Area and surrounding communities, including San Jose, South San Francisco, Berkeley, Emeryville, Oakland, the rest of the East Bay, plus Marin, Sonoma, and Napa, up to Santa Rosa.
 We had interest as far north as Mendocino, and as far south as Santa Cruz.
 Clearly there was a huge need for an arts information clearinghouse.